 The Love Research Army connects you to researchers committed to solving important breast cancer questions.

 Since its inception, the goal of the Love Research Army has been to help researchers transition from experiments on mice and rats to people of every ethnicity, race, and gender—with and without breast cancer—across the world.

 Our program builds and nurtures the critical relationship between researchers and our members.
 To ensure that we work with the highest-caliber researchers and studies, we have a multi-step review process required for all potential studies.
-All supported studies listed on our site have passed a review by each researcher's Institutional Review Board (IRB), our Love Research Army team, and scientists and breast cancer advocates on our Scientific Advisory Committee.
+All supported studies listed on our site have passed a review by each researcher's Institutional Review Board (IRB), our Love Research Army research team, and scientists and breast cancer advocates on our Scientific Advisory Committee.